jepegit/cellpy/docs/tutorial.rst

     step_table = cellpy_test.step_table

     # run_summary = cellpy_test.run_summary
-    # This is not implemented yet (overall information like cycle lifetime)
+    # This is not implemented yet (overall information like cycle life-time)

 You can then manipulate your data with the standard pandas.DataFrame methods (and pandas methods in general).